Episode 23

 Jordan:

 Welcome to Playmakers, the game industry podcast.
 Whether you work at a studio, publisher, service provider, or startup, this is the podcast that will give you the information and entertainment you need to succeed in the game industry.
 Who am I?
 Just your friendly neighborhood veteran designer and producer, Jordan Blackman.
+In each episode of Playmakers, I uncover insights, tactics, and know-how from a wide range of game industry luminaries.
+My goal is to help you win the game of making games.
+Are you ready?
+Then let's begin.

+Welcome to another episode of Playmakers Podcast.
+I'm your host, Jordan Blackman, and this week we have a great interview with the one and only Colm Larkin.
 Before I dive into the interview, I just want to remind you that if you enjoy what we do on the show, if you love learning about the game industry from people in the trenches making things happen, then subscribe!
 And if you know someone who should be listening, go ahead and share the show with them.

 Now, on to Colm Larkin.
 Colm is a full-time programmer and game designer with deep roots in board gaming.
 What’s amazing about him is his journey—starting out solo and transitioning to a partnership, then building a full team.
 He went from working in a totally different field to becoming a full-time game developer and studio owner.
 His journey is one many dream of but get stuck along the way.
 Colm has made it to the other side.